AngeloAlgarne/odoo-test-project/README.md

 ## Steps to start
 1. Pull the git repository locally and open using VS Code ("odoo-test-project" is the current workspace).
-2. Once the project is opened, a popup will show with a prompt "*Folder contains a Dev Container configuration file.
-Reopen folder to develop in a container*", then click the Reopen button and wait for the initial build (show log to see progress). **To do this manually**, click the double bracket icon at the bottom left then select "*Reopen in Container*", or open the command palette (`Ctrl + Shift + P`), type "*reopen*", and you should be able to select the same thing.
-Once this is done, you should be able to see "odoo-test-project" (a docker compose) together with "odoo-db" (postgres15 image) and "odoo-web" (custom odoo16 image) in your containers in docker desktop.
+2. Once the project is opened, enter in the terminal `docker compose up -d`.
+3. Click the double bracket icon at the bottom left then select "*Reopen in Container*", or open the command palette (`Ctrl + Shift + P`), type "*reopen*", and you should be able to select the same thing.
+Once this is done, in docker desktop, you should be able to see "odoo-test-project" (a docker compose) together with "odoo-db" (postgres15 image) and "odoo-web" (custom odoo16 image).
 3. You should now be able to see the same files in the directory ("mnt" is the current workspace).
 Start coding inside the `extra-addons` directory. **Note** that at this point, you are working inside an Ubuntu environment since that is the default OS for odoo.

 ## Important notes